ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/argmin.md

 # argMin {#agg-function-argmin}

-Calculates the `arg` value for a minimal `val` value.
-If there are several different values of `arg` for minimal values of `val`, returns the first of these values encountered.
+Calculates the `arg` value for a minimum `val` value.
+If there are several different values of `arg` for minimum values of `val`, returns the first of these values encountered.

-Tuple version of this function will return the tuple with the minimal `val` value.
+Tuple version of this function will return the tuple with the minimum `val` value.
 It is convenient for use with [SimpleAggregateFunction](../../../sql-reference/data-types/simpleaggregatefunction.md).

 **Syntax**